yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 ## Setup
 So, what does the classifier want to achieve?
 Well, it should be able to guess if a sentence is *Positive* or *Negative*.
 For instance, `"Symfony is the best"` is a *Positive* sentence, while `"No Symfony is bad"` is a *Negative* sentence.
 So given a new sentence, I want the classifier to return the type without me implementing new rules.

-So from this, the basic setup for the classifier will be in a class called `Classifier` and it will contain a guess method.
+From this, the basic setup for the classifier will be in a class called `Classifier` and it will contain a guess method.
 This method should get the new sentence as input and will return either *Positive* or *Negative*.
 The class would like something like so:
 ```php
 class Classifier
 {